Southwest Allergy & Asthma Center

 Frequently Asked Questions

-- What patients are eligible for the Food Desensitization program?Patients 4 years and older with a history of an adverse reaction (hives, rash, swelling, cough, mild asthma, nausea or vomiting) to one of the eligible foods.
+Patients 4 years and older with a history of an adverse reaction (hives, rash, swelling, cough, mild asthma, nausea or vomiting) to one of the eligible foods.

-- What foods are currently being used during this program?Foods currently in use for the program are peanut, milk, egg, wheat, soy and rice.
+Foods currently in use for the program are peanut, milk, egg, wheat, soy, rice and tree nuts.

-- What patients are ineligible for the Food Desensitization program?We are not offering the program currently to patients with a history of severe anaphylaxis to the eligible food.
+We are not offering the program currently to patients with a history of severe anaphylaxis to the eligible food.
 Such symptoms would include a history of an admission to an ICU setting, the need for intubation, loss of blood pressure, severe throat closure, and severe asthma symptoms.
-Also, we are currently not offering the program to patients with tree nut allergy.